Height: 6 ft 3″

 Turned pro: 2012

 Manager: Rory Flanagan

 Figgy, as he is known among the golfing community, made history as one of the best Portuguese amateur golfers of all time.
 He won the National Championship (twice), the Portuguese Golf Federation Cup, the National Rankings and the Player of the year award.
 Internationally, he won both the Portuguese and the Irish Amateur Opens, as well as three individual college golf tournaments as a UCLA player.

 Late in 2016, Pedro found the form that he is capable of and claimed victory at the Pinheiros Altos Classic II on the Algarve Pro Tour.
 A couple of weeks later Pedro claimed his second victory of the season, by winning the Grand Final Gambito Golf on the Spanish Circuit.
-He became the first Portuguese player to win on this circuit and could not have claimed a bigger title.
-Pedro shot a fantastic 66 on the final day (6 under) to claim victory.
+He became the first Portuguese player to win on this circuit.

 Pedro’s maiden Challenge Tour victory came at the 2018 KPMG Trophy, where a 25-foot putt in a three-way play-off, was enough to grant him the title.

 He went on to have some other highlights during the season, including a tied 3rd place finish at the SSE Scottish Hydro Challenge and tied 8th finishes at both the Open de Portugal and the Euram Bank Open.

 At the Ras Al Khaimah Grand Final in November 2018, Pedro finished in a tie for 13th spot, having held a crucial 13 foot putt on the last to secure his European Tour card for the 2019 season.